Will’s Way is the direct result of my son, Will Oberndorfer, being diagnosed with type 1 diabetes at the age of thirteen.

 What really sets us apart is that we fund only underinsured families: families that have insurance, but have deductibles and co-pays that are so large it makes affording these supplies impossible.

-To date we have helped over 10 children and currently we are in the process of funding an additional three.
-Our 2015 service goal is to help twice as many children.
-We are constantly fundraising and marketing ourselves in order to raise donations, and this year we will be focusing on applying for grants and seeking out corporate partnerships.
+To date we have helped over 65 children.
+This year we will be focusing on applying for grants and seeking out corporate partnerships.

 Lisa Oberndorfer, CEO